airpair/aws-lambda-stream-processing/post.md

 ## Wrapping Up

-Here we've seen two applications of Lambda to different problems, and learned why some workloads make more sense for this nascent service.
+Here we've seen two applications of Lambda to different problems, and learned why some workloads make more sense for this new service.
+Most of the marketing for Lambda centers around mobile apps and games, but there are plenty of other places Lambda fits well.

 [cms]: http://en.wikipedia.org/wiki/Content_management_system